Charts are the same as 100 years ago

 In election years, even only congressional elections, most of the gains occur in the final 12 weeks, starting in mid-September, and most of the year is usually a trading range.

-The Dogs of the Dow theory says that traders should buy last year’s worst Dow 30 stocks because they will catch up to the great performers this year.
+The Dogs of the Dow theory says that traders should buy last year’s Dow stocks with the highest dividends.
+This is a value trade.
+Traders are betting that the worst Dow 30 stocks will catch up to the great performers this year.
 This is not reliable, and you get what you pay for.
 If you are paying little, buying a beaten down stock, you are getting little.

 Thank you for reading my How To Trade Price Action manual.